vsm/vsm-box/README.md

 especially when just filling in VSM-templates.
-&nbsp;&bull; For web-developers who embed a vsm-box in some web application, it has lots of **customization** possibilities, in order to support the needs of various user groups.
+&nbsp;&bull; For web-developers who embed a vsm-box in some web application, it has lots of **customization** possibilities, to support the needs of various user groups.

 <br>